deansher/Cy/README.md

 - API contracts and testing.
 - Publishing, versioning, and dependency management.
-- License management.
+- Open-source license management.
 - Searching for components and functions that work in a particular context.
-- Human-readable data (all objects are JSON).
+- Human-readable data (all types have readable JSON representations).
 - Development-mode capture and playback of component and function inputs and outputs.
 - Suitability for long-term IDE and debugger development.